schucda/Learning_Leadership/IT_Operating_Model/CEB_New_IT_Operating_Model.md

   * Don't develop your cloud strategy in a silo.
 Work with your business partners to develop the strategy and see where cloud fits in business initiatives.
   * New projects/products should be the initial focus of the cloud.
 Migrating existing products will not provide the ROI as quickly as you would like.
   * DevOps is a must for cloud...
 Moving to the cloud without devops will not allow for the rapid deployment, testing and iteration that the cloud provides.
+  * For the first time, infrastructure teams need to be closer to the business.
+CLoud infrastructure teams need to educate the business on the opportunites that the cloud offers.
+  * Create and leverage Cloud Champions - *Case in Point: ThermoFisher Scientific Creates Cloud Champions ThermoFisher Scientific appoints commercial product managers in each business unit to act as “cloud champions.”
+Cloud champions are responsible for teaching business leaders how they can use cloud capabilities in their products.
+They also connect business leaders with technical expertise in IT cloud-development teams to embed cloud solutions into commercial-product processes and offerings*
+  *